johnnewman/watchtower/README.md

 ### 2. Front-end web app

-An optional web app for each Watchtower instance can be enabled.
+An optional web app for each Pi's Watchtower instance can be enabled.
 You can access it in a browser through the reverse proxy by going to `https://proxy_address/camera0/`.
 This provides a simple interface for Watchtower built with [Bootstrap](https://getbootstrap.com/).

 The web app is broken into sections:
 - The Home section lets you view the camera stream and toggle the monitoring status.